Isaackjoshua/Handwritten-Digits-Recognition-Model/README.md

 * Achieves competitive accuracy for a linear classifier
 * Demonstrates how classical ML algorithms can still be effective for image classification tasks
-* Useful as a learning foundation before moving to deep learning models like CNNs
+* Useful as a learning foundation before moving to deep learning models like CNNs.
 ---

 ## 🔮 Future Improvements